 About the Recruitment Team

-The recruitment team (RT) seeks our country’s most promising leaders in the movement to eliminate educational inequity.
+The RT seeks promising leaders in the movement to eliminate educational inequity.
 We inspire thousands of potential corps members on college campuses and in the professional world to apply for and join TFA—fueling our political, social, and economic future.
 We’re responsible for meeting ambitious goals, specifically growing and diversifying the corps.

 With nearly 200 members, the RT is composed of people who care about and support each other, professionally and personally.
 Through culturally-competent practices, we find inspiration and joy in recruiting the next generation of leaders to the corps.
 Members of the RT go on to leadership positions across TFA, and beyond.
 Joining the team as either a recruitment associate (RA) or recruitment manager (RM) is the primary launching point.

 Recruitment Associates (RAs) work behind the scenes to support Recruitment Managers’ (RMs) efforts to grow and strengthen the movement for educational equity by compelling top leaders to join the Teach For America corps.
-As a Recruitment Associate, you will build and execute strategies to identify and initiate communication with a broad network to build a large, diverse, and talented corps.
-Recruitment Associates will support the Recruitment Team’s undeniably consequential work, fueling TFA’s Theory of Change and broader movement for social equity in the nation.
-Aligned with the Recruitment Team’s deep conviction around leadership, you will receive extensive training, ongoing coaching, and professional development to innovate and achieve success.
+As an RA, you will build and execute strategies to identify and initiate communication with a broad network to build a large, diverse, and talented corps.
+RA will support the RT’s undeniably consequential work, fueling TFA’s Theory of Change and broader movement for social equity in the nation.
+Aligned with the RT’s deep conviction around leadership, you will receive extensive training, ongoing coaching, and professional development to innovate and achieve success.

 Recruitment Associates are responsible for: